 The Office for National Statistics reported a staggering 73% plunge in visitors from overseas in 2020, with numbers plummeting to just 11.1 million.
 This downward trend continued in 2021, with visitor arrivals reaching a new low of 6.38 million.

-This data shows how the UK’s inbound tourism was affected by the coronavirus outbreak.
+This data shows how the coronavirus outbreak affected the UK’s inbound tourism.
 Many tourists cancelled their trips to the UK, and businesses such as hotels and restaurants were hit hard.
-However, the UK government had a plan to help the country recover more quickly.
+However, the UK government planned to help the country recover more quickly.

 Decline in Air Arrivals

 Air travel to the UK dropped sharply at the start of the global health crisis of COVID.
-In January 2020, 7.1 million passengers arrived by air, but this number declined to 3.8 million by March 2020.
+In January 2020, 7.1 million passengers arrived by air, which declined to 3.8 million by March 2020.

 Following the implementation of the first UK lockdown, air arrivals in April 2020 plunged to a mere 112,300—a staggering 99% decrease compared to April 2019.
 According to the official government website, around 40% of these arrivals were British people.